WeblateOrg/weblate/docs/contributing.rst

 Developer's Certificate of Origin
 ---------------------------------

-If you would like to make a contribution to the Weblate Project, please certify to the following:
+If you would like to make a contribution to the Weblate project, please certify to the following:

     Weblate Developer's Certificate of Origin.
 Version 1.0